Provisioning in applications

 Similar to its Single Sign-On (SSO) access features, Okta can set up and connect to these APIs.
 You configure Okta with credentials for your API user and select the features you want.
 Everything else is handled by Okta, including continuous automated testing and updates.

 Okta provides several provisioning methods:

-- AD integration – Use Okta's lightweight, on-premises Active Directory agent to synchronize with your AD configuration.
+- AD integration – Okta provides a lightweight, on-premises Active Directory integration to synchronize with your AD configuration.
 You can set up real-time synchronization and just-in-time (JIT) provisioning to ensure that you always have the latest user profiles and do not have to wait for scheduled imports.

 - HR-driven IT – Okta provides automated provisioning from HR (for example, Workday).
 This type of provisioning is useful for companies that want to use their HR systems as their main user store.
 AD becomes a downstream provisioning target.
 This feature provides ongoing profile synchronization and ensures efficient on-boarding.

 All provisioning options are located on the Provisioning tab for apps and the Settings tab for directories.
 App-specific provisioning guides are accessible from the Okta Provisioning tab in the product.

 On-premises applications can also be integrated with Okta to enable provisioning.
 This can be done in one of two ways: leveraging Active Directory (AD) or using web services to manage user accounts in applications: